 Put Your Hand Out

 With all of this constant flux, how does one build and maintain something solid?
 Honest effort and patience.
 Start by surrounding yourself with people who take sobriety seriously.
 Make an effort to put your hand out at meetings and introduce yourself.
 Look for the people who have some time and consider finding a sponsor.
 Exchange phone numbers and make some check-in calls or texts.
 That way, if a craving or a rough situation arises, the phone won’t be quite so heavy.
-Steer clear of the folks who are playing on their phones throughout the meeting or who blow off curfew at the sober living home.
+Steer clear of the folks playing on their phones throughout the meeting or blowing off curfew at the sober living home.
 These people might be fun to hang out with, but they aren’t going to help you stay sober.

 Patience and Understanding

 When it comes to family members and friends who were around during the bad old days, some patience and understanding will go a long way.
 Dealing with an addict in the throes of their addiction is exhausting for everyone.
 The people that helped you through that time could use a rest.
 Furthermore, there are likely trust issues and raw feelings due to those times.
 You’re probably riding that “pink cloud,” ready to solve all your problems simultaneously.
 However, it’s best to take a breath and let your loved ones work at their own pace.